Vožnja u Meksiku

 As home to many art galleries and museums, Guanajuato will make you appreciate the art culture of the country.
 If you like mummies, you can check out the Mummies of Guanajuato exhibit, where you'll see the remains of those who died due to the cholera outbreak in the mid-1800s.
 Epic, right?

 Tulum is an enchanting place due to its unbelievable scenery.
 Nestled along a stretch of the Riviera Maya, the town is home to the only waterfront Mayan ruins in the world.
 The place lures both beach lovers and history nuts.
 You can find various hotels and other lodgings at Tulum, and even on a budget, you can find something that will be worth your time and money.

 Exploring ancient ruins and swimming in its beaches and cenotes (subterranean water bodies) definitely will be worth both, as tourists who have visited the town know.
 It's the best way to spend a day during vacation than exploring one of the best-preserved Mayan ruins in the world.
 Furthermore, you can jump into the Caribbean Sea for a swim before relaxing inside at your lodging of choice.

 It also hosts several big cultural events, like the Guadalajara International Film Festival, other events that draw international crowds.
-Visiting Guadalajara will give you an understanding of what Mexico is about.
-You may ask, ‘Do I need an International Driver’s License for Mexico to drive in Guadalajara?’
-The answer is yes, and it will absolutely help you in your driving experience.
+Visiting Guadalajara will give you an understanding of what the country is about.

 Copper Canyon, a World UNESCO World Heritage Site, is one of the country's most visited natural attractions.
 Located in the state of Chihuahua, enthralling landscapes and fun outdoor adventure await tourists in the "Grand Canyon of Mexico," which really is composed of six separate canyons and is much bigger than its US counterpart.